freeCodeCamp/guide/README.md

 Front-end development (adjective form with a dash) is when you are working on the front end (noun form with no dash).
 The same goes with the back end, full stack, and many other compound terms.

 We welcome your help writing these articles.
-You don't have to be an expert in a topic to write about it - this entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.
+You don't have to be an expert in a topic to write about it—this entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.

 To help, find a `stub article` on our [Guide website](https://guide.freecodecamp.org/), write the article, then open a pull request (PR) to replace the stub with your article.
 A [pull request](https://help.github.com/articles/about-pull-requests/) is how you'll suggest changes.
 It lets others know about your changes, review them and adopt them.